CivicActions/guidebook/practice-areas/project-management/mods-and-extensions.md

 Any and all contractual changes require input from the CivicActions Legal team.
 If the changes are purely financial, then please raise awareness with Legal.
 If the changes involve roles, resourcing, etc., Legal must be involved from the inception.

-## Communicating Receipt of Mod/Extension w/ Leadership, Legal and Sales
+## Communicating Receipt of Mod/Extension with Leadership, Legal and Sales

 Any legal documentation delivered to CivicActions by the CO/COR must be shared immediately with Legal and Sales - via email - so there is a paper trail.
 Additionally, we recommend that the Project Manager update the program CORE channel with a clear and concise message regarding the Mod/Extension, and to identify next steps.
-The five Ws and the H apply here (Who, what, where, when, why and how).
-Also include the original requestor of the Mod/extension (whether it came from CivicActions or a client).
+The five Ws and the H apply here: Who, what, where, when, why and how.
+Also include the original requestor of the Mod/extension (whether it came from CivicActions or a client.

 Sample Message for Extension